DropsMJay/MegamanXLegacyCollectionROMLoader/README.md

 # Special Thanks:

-s3phir0th115 for the original rom extractor script Tsuda Kageyu for creating MinHook and facilitating the process.
+s3phir0th115 for the original rom extractor script<br/>
+Tsuda Kageyu for creating MinHook and facilitating the process.<br/>
 NSA for creating Ghidra